Keyboard shortcuts

 The PSTN connection fails when:

-• the Octalarm alarm dialler did not detect line voltage for some time;
+• the Octalarm alarm dialler does not detect line voltage for some time;

-• 5 consecutive calls via PSTN have failed.
+• 5 consecutive calls via PSTN fail.
 You receive the message Landline telephony, multiple call attempts failed.

 Good to know: about the message '...., multiple call attempts failed'

-1. You will get this message when five or more calls have failed for a given communication interface (mobile telephony, VoIP or landline telephony).
-This alarm ensures that all dial-out capabilities are monitored.
+1. You receive this message when 5 or more calls fail for a given communication interface (mobile telephony, VoIP, or landline telephony).
+This alarm ensures that the system monitors all dial-out capabilities.

-2. An unaccepted or incorrectly accepted alarm is also considered a failed call attempt.
+2. An unaccepted or incorrectly accepted alarm also counts as a failed call attempt.

-3. Please note when using voicemail: If the alarm call is not accepted before a certain time then it goes to voicemail.
-This is also considered a failed call attempt.
+3. Please note: if the alarm call is not accepted in time and goes to voicemail, this is also considered a failed call attempt.

-4. ALWAYS take action on this system failure.
-After all, there is an interface that is not working correctly.
+4. Always take action on this system failure.
+An interface is not working correctly.

 External IO (EM-8001)

-• an incorrect slave ID (message: External IO multiple modules with same ID);
+• an incorrect client ID (message: External IO multiple modules with same ID);

 • loss of voltage on the module (message: External IO communication error);